-Dr. Johannah Vanatta, Superintendent

-Mr. Scott Seltzer, Assistant Superintendent

-Dr. Misty Slavic, Assistant Superintendent

-Ms. Regan Weldon, Director of Pupil Services

-Mrs. Patricia Connoly, , Director of Finance and Operations
+Dr. Johannah Vanatta, Superintendent Mrs. Julie Franczyk, Assistant Superintendent of Curriculum and Instruction Mrs. Jade Fiore, Director of Pupil Services Mrs. Patricia Connolly, Director of Finance and Operations

 DISTRICT MISSION STATEMENT

 The mission of the Chartiers Valley School District, a community dedicated to shared leadership, is to graduate students who achieve personal success by providing an exceptional academic foundation in a safe, nurturing environment that inspires creativity and innovation while embracing diversity.